Picture of the Future

 What will be your "core assets" and "unfair advantage" in the future?

-What do you need to "unlearn" in order to build our future?
+What do you need to "unlearn" in order to build our sustainable future?

 We know that finding answers to these questions is difficult and the answers may change over time.
 That's the way it is.
 But it is absolutely essential as a leader to have answers to these questions in order to steer the organisation, decide and prioritise.
 Visualising your answers to these questions in a visual format (mind map, video, LEGO Serious Play, visual illustration) can be a good idea, but is not always necessary.
 Running a couple of Business Design projects is a great way to shed light into the questions above and find brutally honest answers where you are today and where you should be tomorrow.